Embry–Riddle Aeronautical University, Prescott: Academic buildings

 The Christine & Stephen F. Udvar-Hazy Library and Learning Center is used as a community information and research hub.

 The Robertson Aviation Safety Center II (RASCII) houses the Aviation Safety & Security Archives (ASASA) where the Robertson papers and other crash investigators' papers are housed as well as the state of the art ERGO Lab where students research the ergonomics of the human body.

-The Robertson Aviation Safety Center (RASC I) houses an extremely thorough accident investigation lab, which provides students very comprehensive hands on undergraduate, minor, and graduate work.
+The Robertson Aviation Safety Center (RASC I) houses an accident investigation lab, which provides students very comprehensive hands on undergraduate, minor, and graduate work.